shiraeeshi/landsat-django-server/README.md

 # Landsat django server project

-This project shows how to create a tile server with GeoTrellis ingested tiles.
+This project shows how to create a tile server with GeoTrellis ingested tiles (see `landsat/views.py`).

 #### Dependencies